gl1tterbomb/gl1tterbomb/README.md

 INT TIME !;

-[Grrr my English grammar may sometimes be hellla confused for most people.
-I will try my best to explain.👍]

 ★.
 I rarely int and C+H with ponies first.
 I’m not good at starting or holding conversations. somtime I also make dry responses and feel awkward around new ponies, some with other friends I'm not close to.
 So I will try my best👍👍